Mandel JCC Barracudas Swim Team

 All participants must pass a skill test to join the team.

-Every fourth Sunday the team will hold an intra-squad meet, beginning Sunday, February 25.
-June through August the Barracudas will be competing with local swim clubs in outdoor meets that can last up to two hours.
+Every fourth Sunday the team will hold an intra-squad meet.
+In the summer the Barracudas will be competing with local swim clubs in outdoor meets that can last up to two hours.

 Who: Kids ages 4 -12